Birthgap — global fertility and the timing of parenthood

 Global average (2024): 62.4% · European average (2024): 63.8%

-The total maternal rate (TMR) in 2024 stands at 63.4%, showing a slight decrease of 1.0 percentage point from the previous year.
-Over the span of the past five years, this rate has been on a downward trend, averaging 67.5% between 2020 and 2024.
-Compared to the average observed in the 1980s of 67.0%, the TMR has declined by approximately 3.6 percentage points.
-Historical lows were seen in the mid-1980s, specifically from 1985 to 1987, when the average TMR was 66.5%.
-On an international scale, Austria holds the 21st position out of 38 countries, and within Europe, it is placed 19th out of 31.
+The total maternal rate (TMR) in 2024 stands at 63.4%, showing a slight decrease of 1.0 percentage point compared to 2023.
+Over the past five years, this rate has trended downward, averaging 67.5% between 2020 and 2024.
+When compared to the 1980s average of 67.0%, the current rate is approximately 3.6 percentage points lower.
+Historically, the lowest TMR for Austria was observed in the mid-1980s (1985–1987), with an average of 66.5%.
+On the international stage, Austria is positioned 21st out of 38 countries, and within Europe, it holds the 19th rank among 31 nations.

 Total Maternal Rate (TMR) over the decades